Healthcare AI Governance

 Medical device regulation

-• Clinical decision support tools may require registration
+• Clinical decision support tools may require formal registration and ongoing monitoring

-• AI scribes with diagnostic features under review
+• AI scribes with diagnostic or recommendation features under regulatory review

 HIPC